Sher Singh Rana

-Pankaj Singh Pundir (born 17 May 1976), popularly known as Sher Singh Rana or S. Rana, is an Indian politician who was sentenced for the 2001 vendetta-related assassination of Indian dacoit-turned-parliamentarian Phoolan Devi.
+Pankaj Singh Pundir (born 17 May 1976), popularly known as Sher Singh Rana or S. Rana, is an Indian politician who was convicted for the 2001 assassination of Indian politician and former bandit Phoolan Devi.
 In August 2014, Rana was sentenced to life imprisonment and a fine of ₹100,000 (approximately US$1,600) for Devi's assassination, as well as charges of conspiracy, after a 10-year trial.
 He was released from jail in 2016 after the court granted him bail.

 Early life

 Sher Singh Rana was born as Pankaj Singh Pundir in a Hindu Rajput family in Roorkee, Uttarakhand, India on 17 May 1976.

 Phoolan Devi assassination

 Rana, along with two other men, murdered Phoolan Devi outside her home in New Delhi in July 2001.
 At the time of her assassination, Phoolan Devi was a sitting Member of Parliament in the 13th Lok Sabha.
 Rana claims he was motivated to take revenge upon her for her actions as a leader of a bandit gang that acted primarily against the higher castes in the late 1970s and early 1980s.
 Rana was arrested and confessed to the murder.